GR8505/NPL_Forecast_TrinidadTobago/README.md

 Given that Trinidad and Tobago’s economy is mainly driven by its hydrocarbon sector, global energy prices may have a strong impact on the country’s economic welfare and thus, people’s ability to make timely payments on their loans.
 However, according to this regression model, global oil prices have a positive relationship with NPLs in Trinidad and Tobago.
 For every one(1) US$ increase in WTI, the average NPL ratio increases by 0.8818.

 This is quite interesting because the common notion is that the expansion of the energy sector creates a positive spill-over effect for other sectors like, construction, manufacturing and other services.
+So, why does this model imply that there is apositive realtionship between energy prices and the NPL ratio?
+Here are some of my reasons for this:
+- Due to the highly volatile nature of the global energy market, the Trinidad and Tobago government will often seek to gain maximum benefit during periods of high energy prices.
+Consequently, government policies will often switch to favour energy sector growth and fewer incentives will go toward non-energy sub-sectors.
+These non-energy subsectors like, construction, manufacturing and distribution are some of the main contributors of jobs for this jurisdiction
-So, why does this model imply that higher energy prices result in a higher NPL ratio?
-My only explanation for this is that during periods of high global energy prices, there are some slight shifts in the workforce.
+- My only explanation for this is that during periods of high global energy prices, there are some slight shifts in the workforce.
+-
 For example, citizens may transition from lower paying jobs in the non-energy sub-sectors to more lucrative employment opportunities in the energy sector and other energy-sector related industries.
-Also, due to the highly volatile nature of the global energy market, the Trinidad and Tobago government will often seek to gain maximum benefit during periods of high prices.
-Consequently, government policies will switch to favour energy sector growth and fewer incentives will go toward non-energy sub-sectors.
+Also,

 ### X_RATE ###